Accessibility links

 Americans Observe Memorial Day

-Members of the 3rd U.S. Infantry Regiment also known as The Old Guard place flags in front of each headstone at Arlington National Cemetery in Arlington, Thursday, May 25, 2023, to honor the Nation's fallen military heroes ahead of Memorial Day.
-(AP Photo/Andrew Harnik)
+FILE - A member of The Old Guard, places flags in front of each headstone for "Flags-In" at Arlington National Cemetery in Arlington, May 25, 2023, to honor the Nation's fallen military heroes ahead of Memorial Day.
+(AP Photo/Andrew Harnik, file)

-Members of the 3rd U.S. Infantry Regiment also known as The Old Guard place flags in front of each headstone at Arlington National Cemetery in Arlington, Thursday, May 25, 2023, to honor the Nation's fallen military heroes ahead of Memorial Day.
-(AP Photo/Andrew Harnik)
+FILE - A member of The Old Guard, places flags in front of each headstone for "Flags-In" at Arlington National Cemetery in Arlington, May 25, 2023, to honor the Nation's fallen military heroes ahead of Memorial Day.
+(AP Photo/Andrew Harnik, file)

 Americans Observe Memorial Day